How Paula’s Choice Serums Work

-First, it’s important to know that moisturizers, whether they’re labeled anti-aging or otherwise, should contain a premium balance of the beneficial ingredients we talk about all the time: Antioxidants, skin-replenishing ingredients, soothing ingredients, and skin-restoring ingredients.
-We don’t want anyone cheating their skin by using leave-on skincare products that don’t contain there precious ingredients, because they can help everyone’s skin look and feel better.
+First, it’s important to know that moisturizers, whether labeled anti-aging or something else, should contain a premium balance of the beneficial ingredients we talk about all the time: antioxidants, skin-replenishing ingredients, soothing ingredients, and skin-restoring ingredients.
+We don’t want anyone to cheat their skin by using leave-on skincare products that don’t contain these precious ingredients, because they can help everyone’s skin look and feel better.

-Serums must also contain these exceptional ingredients, but their special characteristic is the concentration of the ingredients they contain and their distinctive textures.
+Good serums also contain these exceptional ingredients, but serums are special because of the concentration of the ingredients they contain and their distinctive textures.

-The best serums need to contain the highest concentration and blends of these research-proven ingredients.
+The best serums contain high concentration and blends of these research-proven ingredients.
 Along with this prestige fusion of ingredients, serums typically have a distinguishing smooth delicate lotion, gel-lotion, or silky fluid texture.
-Serums should apply easily and feel lightweight even though the formula is so packed with the best of the best.
+Serums should apply easily and feel lightweight, even though the formula is packed with the best of the best.
 A great serum will be compatible with your moisturizer, complementing its benefits rather than competing with them.

-The answer is maybe because it depends on your skincare needs.
-For some, just following the basic steps of our Paula’s Choice Skincare Essential routine might be enough to address their skin type and minor concerns.
-For others, especially those with visible signs of aging, following one of our Advanced Skincare Routines that also include a serum will produce enhanced results that build on the basics of cleansing, toning, exfoliating, protecting from sun exposure, and moisturizing.
+The answer is, maybe; it depends on your skincare needs.
+For some, just following the basic steps of our Paula’s Choice Skincare Essential Routine might be enough to accommodate their skin type and address minor concerns.
+For others, especially those with visible signs of aging, one of our Advanced Skincare Routines that also includes a serum will produce enhanced results that build on the basics of cleansing, toning, exfoliating, protecting from sun exposure, and moisturizing.

-If you have more specific concerns such as advanced signs of aging, uneven skin tone, pronounced dehydration, dry patches, or rough texture, a serum can be the best product to add.
-A well formulated serum can take your skincare routine to the next level!
-Serums provides what your skin needs to look beautifully revived and renewed.
-Their fortifying qualities can make skin feel protected and look healthier.
+If you have more specific concerns, such as advanced signs of aging, uneven skin tone, pronounced dehydration, dry patches, or rough texture, a serum might be a good product for you to add.
+A well-formulated serum can take your skincare routine to the next level!
+Serums provide what your skin needs to look beautifully revived and renewed.
+Their fortifying qualities can make skin feel better and look healthier.

-A serum can be used twice per day: In the morning, apply it before your daytime moisturizer with sunscreen; at night, smooth on before applying your nighttime moisturizer.
-You can also choose to use a serum only in the evening, applied before moisturizer.
-For some people, especially those with oily skin, you may prefer using a serum all by itself and that would be your nighttime "moisturizer".
-Serums can and should be applied around the eyes, too, and you can follow with eye cream if desired.
+For some people, especially those with oily skin, you may prefer to use a serum all by itself, and let it be your nighttime "moisturizer."
+Serums can and should be applied around the eyes, too, and you can follow with an eye cream if desired.

-It can be beneficial to alternate between our different serums or to layer them as needed for more customized results, (this is what all of us at Paula’s Choice Skincare do).
-This method is a great tactic if you can’t decide between two of our serums or feel both could help your skin improve.
-The other reason to think about doing this is because skin isn’t static; its needs can and do change for numerous reasons.
+It also might be beneficial to alternate different serums or to layer them as needed for more customized results.
+That’s what many of us at Paula’s Choice Skincare do, as this is a great tactic if you can’t decide between two serums or if you feel that both could help your skin improve.

 Choosing the Best Paula’s Choice Serum for You

-At Paula’s Choice, we developed a range of serums that vary by texture and potency.
-Their concentrated formulas can address advanced concerns such as multiple signs of aging (including wrinkles), signs of environmental damage, loss of firmness, dehydrated, dull-looking skin, and uneven skin tone.
+At Paula’s Choice, we’ve developed a range of serums that vary in texture and potency.
+Their concentrated formulas can address advanced concerns, such as multiple signs of aging (including wrinkles), signs of environmental damage, loss of firmness, dehydrated, dull-looking skin, and uneven skin tone.

-The following guide can help you decide which one is best for you.
-If you still have questions, please call our wonderful Customer Care team or chat with us online.
-This team is well-trained with Paula’s expertise, and would love to provide their professional advice!
+The following guidelines can help you decide which serum is best for you.
+If you have questions, please call our Customer Care team or chat with us online.
+The team is well-trained and well-versed in Paula’s expertise, and would love to help you with professional advice!

-- For normal to very dry skin, use our SKIN RECOVERY Super Antioxidant Concentrate Serum to provide a calibrated amount of antioxidants to protect from environmental assault and nourishing non-fragrant plant oils to relieve dryness.
-This serum also contains anti-aging superstars retinol, vitamin C, and vitamin E.
+- For normal to very dry skin, use our SKIN RECOVERY Super Antioxidant Concentrate Serum to provide antioxidants that protect from environmental assault and nourishing non-fragrant plant oils to relieve dryness.
+This serum also contains the anti-aging superstars retinol, vitamin C, and vitamin E.

 - For normal to dry or slightly dry skin, our RESIST Super Antioxidant Concentrate Serum is an ideal option.
-Those who are looking for a concentrated anti-aging serum, and are sensitive to retinol, find that this serum’s vitamin C and peptide-spiked formula works brilliantly.
+Those looking for a concentrated anti-aging serum, and who are sensitive to retinol, will find that this serum’s vitamin C and peptide-spiked formula works brilliantly.

 - For signs of aging, large pores, and skin prone to clogs and bumps, use our oil-free RESIST Ultra-Light Super Antioxidant Concentrate Serum.
-Its combination of niacinamide and hyaluronic acid smooth skin’s surface without a slick or greasy feel.
+The combination of niacinamide and hyaluronic acid smooth skin’s surface without leaving a slick or greasy feel.

-- For normal to oily skin that tends to get clogged pores, our SKIN BALANCING Super Antioxidant Concentrate Serum is a weightless wonder to help safeguard skin from environmental assault and quickly improve hydration with its feather-light touch.
+- For normal to oily skin that tends toward clogged pores, our SKIN BALANCING Super Antioxidant Concentrate Serum is a weightless wonder to help safeguard skin’s appearance from environmental assault and quickly improve hydration with its feather-light touch.
 Its special texture helps minimize the look of large pores while retinol goes to work on wrinkles.

-For more advanced signs of aging or to alternate with any of the serums above, our RESIST Intensive Wrinkle-Repair Retinol Serum is an ultra-silky anti-aging formula celebrated for its nourishing mix of retinol and hydrators.
+To address more advanced signs of aging, or to alternate with any of the serums above, our RESIST Intensive Wrinkle-Repair Retinol Serum is an ultra-silky anti-aging formula celebrated for its nourishing mix of retinol and lush, smoothing hydrators.